Willamette University College of Law: Library

 The J. W. Long Law Library has 296,000 volumes and microform equivalents, which include both state and federal primary law sources, as well as treatises, periodicals and other secondary legal sources.
 The three-story structure is attached to the Collins Legal Center and contains study rooms, video rooms, conference rooms, and computer labs, and it is staffed by reference librarians.
 Additionally, it has special collections in tax law, public international law, and labor law, and it is a Selective Federal Government Documents Depository.
 Members of the public may access the library when the library is staffed by librarians.
 Law students also have access to Willamette University's Mark O. Hatfield Library, the Oregon Supreme Court Law Library, the Oregon State Library, and the Oregon State Archives.

 Employment

-According to Willamette's official 2016 ABA-required disclosures, 52.63% of the Class of 2016 obtained full-time, long-term, JD-required employment nine months after graduation.
-Of all 2016 grads who passed the bar, 84.31% had full-time, long-term, JD-required employment.
-Willamette's Law School Transparency under-employment score is 38.6%, indicating the percentage of the Class of 2016 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+A According to Willamette's 2022 ABA-required disclosures, 84.69% of the Class of 2022 obtained full-time, long-term, JD-required or JD-preferred employment nine months after graduation.
+Willamette's Law School Transparency under-employment score is 14.3%, indicating the percentage of the Class of 2022 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Willamette for the 2017-2018 academic year is $61,860.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $225,936.
+The total cost of attendance (indicating the cost of tuition, fees, health insurance, and living expenses) at Willamette for the 2023-24 academic year is $79,910.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $246,301.